 The pork tenderloin comes from the full pork loin, either from the center or sirloin cut.
-As the name indicates, it is one of the most tender cuts of pork and typically weighs between ¾ and 1½ pounds.
+As the name indicates, it is one of the most tender cuts of pork and typically weighs between ¾ to 1½ pounds.
 Pork tenderloin has a mild flavor, so it’s best when prepared with an added spice rub, marinade, stuffing or flavorful sauce.

 This lean and boneless cut, can be roasted, braised, pan-fried, grilled, or broiled but must not be overcooked.
 It is sometimes cut into smaller pieces, such as cutlets, medallions or scallops, before cooking.

 Remove the pork from the oven or grill.
-Let stand for 10 to 15 minutes in total.
+Let stand for 10 to 15 minutes in total before slicing.
 This will allow the temperature to rise about 5°F to reach the desired doneness

 A 1/2 to 1 pound pork tenderloin will serve 2 to 4 guests, 3-4 ounce portions.

 Basic Pork Tenderloin Recipe

 Serves 2 to 4 guests for dinner or will produce at least 30 appetizers.

 Roasting at a lower oven temperature will result in meat that is more flavorful and moist.
 It will take longer to cook but the results will be worth the wait